viamrobotics/docs/docs/services/slam/cartographer/_index.md

 ### Localize only

 In this mode, the `cartographer` module on your machine executes the Cartographer algorithm to find its position on a map.
-This mode is better when using motion planning because the map will no longer be modified.
+This mode is better when using motion planning because the map will not be modified.

 1. Configure your `cartographer` SLAM service: